emeth-defi-automation/portfolio-management-platform/README.md

 ```

 ### Portfolio-Management-Platform
-Before you can run the you must launch ngrok:
+Before you can run the app you must launch ngrok:

 ```bash
 npm run ngrok